LLNL/maestrowf/docs/Maestro/how_to_guides/running_with_flux.md

 ```

 The full list of available versions can be found on [pypi](https://pypi.org/project/flux-python/#history), one per Flux version.
 Note that for some versions you may need to use one of the release candidates (rc<num>).

+### Spack environment

+!!! success "Recommended Option"

+This option may be of interest if you are running on a system where Flux is not the native scheduler and/or is not publicly installed.
+Check out the [spack tutorials](https://spack-tutorial.readthedocs.io/en/latest/tutorial_environments.html) for building an environment to install Flux and python, and then you can install Maestro into that environment.

 ### Manual linking to existing/system Flux install